end-of-game/cloudunit/cu-compose/cu-datamgmt/README.md

 Below logging Application are groked/parsed by logstash out of the box:
 * Tomcat(s)
-* JBoss / WildFly 10 in progress
+* JBoss / WildFly 10
-* FatJar for SpringBoot, Vertx, PlayFramework...
+* FatJar for SpringBoot

 # How does it work